aimclub/FEDOT/docs/source/introduction/what_is_fedot.rst

     prediction = model.predict(features=x_test)
     metrics = model.get_metrics(target=y_test)

-Once FEDOT finds the best solution you have an opportunity to save it[link] and look closer to the solution and optimization process if needed.
+Once FEDOT finds the best solution you have an opportunity :doc:`to save it <../basics/pipeline_save_load>` and look closer to the solution and optimization process if needed.

 |Example of solution|

 Framework uses ML models mostly from sklearn, statsmodels and keras libraries.

-To see more information about FEDOT features go to the :doc:`features </introduction/fedot_features>` page.
+You can investigate more FEDOT's concepts :doc:`here </basics/concepts>`.

-To see a quickstart guide go to the :doc:`quickstart </introduction/tutorial/quickstart>` page.
+There is a :doc:`quickstart guide for beginers </introduction/tutorial/quickstart>`.